syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 ## Set Author and Date

-Compare two Word documents by setting author and date for revisions to identify the changes clearly.
+Compare the two Word documents by setting the author and date for revisions to identify the changes.

-The following code example shows how to set author and date for revision while comparing two Word documents.
+The following code example shows how to set the author and date for revision while comparing two Word documents.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}

-//Loads the original document. using (FileStream originalDocumentStreamPath = new FileStream("Data/OriginalDocument.docx", FileMode.Open, FileAccess.Read))
+//Load the original document.
+using (FileStream originalDocumentStreamPath = new FileStream("Data/OriginalDocument.docx", FileMode.Open, FileAccess.Read))
 {
     using (WordDocument originalDocument = new WordDocument(originalDocumentStreamPath, FormatType.Docx))
     {
-        //Loads the revised document.
+        //Load the revised document.
         using (FileStream revisedDocumentStreamPath = new FileStream("Data/RevisedDocument.docx", FileMode.Open, FileAccess.Read))
         {
             using (WordDocument revisedDocument = new WordDocument(revisedDocumentStreamPath, FormatType.Docx))